Search the Health Library

 Candidates for the two year program are selected through the Pediatric Surgery Resident Matching Program established by the American Pediatric Surgery Association.
 Selection is made approximately thirteen months prior to beginning the two year program.
 Prerequisites for post-doctoral training in pediatric surgery include:

 The Johns Hopkins Hospital occupies approximately fourteen acres in East Baltimore adjacent to The Johns Hopkins University School of Medicine and School of Public Health and Hygiene.
 This 1100-bed complex includes a Children's Center with approximately 160 beds.
 Patients from age 0-21 are admitted to the Children's Center.
 The facility is equipped for all aspects of general pediatric care, with a 20-bed intensive care unit (PICU), a 34-bed neonatal intensive care unit (NICU), laboratory and radiology facilities.
 In addition, the facility is the Maryland State Regional Pediatric Trauma Center and a newborn surgical referral center.
 A pediatric medical and surgical oncology ward (14 beds), psychiatric wards and general pediatric age-determined wards complete the inpatient facility.
 A suite of 6 operating rooms for children's surgery and a pediatric recovery room adjacent to the PICU are utilized by pediatric general surgery, urology, orthopedics, neurosurgery, and otolaryngology services.
-The Johns Hopkins Outpatient Center has a 2 room outpatient pediatric surgery area utilized for approximately 1500 children per year.
-The Outpatient Center also houses the clinical facilities for outpatient visits (approx. 45,000/year).
+The Johns Hopkins Outpatient Center houses the clinical facilities for outpatient visits (approx. 45,000/year).
 The Park Building, adjacent to the Children's Center, has a pediatric emergency room, oncology and hematology clinics, and a perfusion center.

-The pediatric surgical staff at the Johns Hopkins Hospital is under the direction of Paul M. Colombani, M.D., the Robert Garrett Professor of Pediatric Surgery and the Hospital's Children's Surgeon-in-Charge.
+The pediatric surgical staff at the Johns Hopkins Hospital is under the direction of David J. Hackam, M.D., Ph.D., the Robert Garrett Professor of Pediatric Surgery and co-director of the Bloomberg Children’s Center.
 There are also full-time specialty surgeons in pediatric orthopedics, urology, neurosurgery, otolaryngology, plastic and cardiovascular surgery.